EricHanLiu/zelda/README.md

 I've also forgotten half the things I did to make the game work, so editing it to clean it up is a no-go.
 However, the game served its purpose as a learning project for me.

-There may be some minor bugs in the game (I'm aware of a bug concerning the hardest difficulty, but reaching that point is virtually impossible :)
+There may be some minor bugs in the game (I'm aware of a bug concerning the hardest difficulty, but reaching that point is virtually impossible).